 Below are some commonly asked questions about Accessity’s small business loan program.
 If you don’t see the answer to your question below, feel free to send us a note or give us a call through our contact page.

 Accessity main office is in the Joe and Vi Jacobs Center in San Diego, California, with regional offices located in partner locations in the Inland Empire and Imperial Valley.
-We currently provide business loans throughout Imperial, Riverside, San Bernardino, and San Diego counties.
+We currently provide business loans throughout Los Angeles, Orange, Imperial, Riverside, San Bernardino, and San Diego counties.
 We have representatives in all service areas.
-We require the applicant and the business to be located in the areas of service.

-Accessity’s interest rates range from 6.99% to 18.99%, depending on the overall business strengths situation and risk analysis.
+Accessity’s interest rates range from 8.99% – 14.99% for our regular loan program, depending on the overall business strengths situation and risk analysis.
 A 1% discount is available to veterans and active service members.
-COVID-19 relief products currently have lower interest rates of 4.25% or below to assist business owners during this critical time.
+Our Emerge program has a rate of 6.99%.

 Accessity considers a business to be a start-up if it has not generated revenue or generated revenue for less than six months.
 A business plan, a minimum of 12-month financial projections, and a steady source of income are required to qualify for this product.
 The business must be a registered legal entity.